The Hidden Pool Peril: How to Effectively Lower Cyanuric Acid Levels

 Proper Pool Chemical Management

-Proper pool chemical management is essential to prevent high cyanuric acid (CYA) levels.
-Always test your swimming pool water regularly, aiming to maintain CYA levels between 30 and 50 ppm.
+Proper pool chemical management prevents high cyanuric acid (CYA) levels.
+Always regularly test your swimming pool water to maintain CYA levels between 30 and 50 ppm.

 Keep an eye on the pH levels in your pool, ensuring they remain between 7.2 and 7.6.
 This helps maintain water balance and prevents algae and bacteria growth.
 Additionally, monitor your pool’s total alkalinity (TA) and calcium hardness levels, which should be between 80-120 ppm and 200-400 ppm, respectively.